snetsplit/gnss-1.1-gpsd/EndUser.md

 ```

-3) On the host edit */var/lib/waydroid/lxc/waydroid/config_nodes* and create the virtual mount:
+3) On the host edit */var/lib/waydroid/lxc/waydroid/config_nodes* and create the virtual mount.
+Be sure not to create a duplicate entry:

 ```
 sudo sed -i '\|dev/ttyGPSDJSON|d' "/var/lib/waydroid/lxc/waydroid/config_nodes"